-SafeNet ProtectToolkit-J is a Cryptographic Service Provider for the Java Cryptographic Architecture (JCA) / Java Cryptographic Extension (JCE) interface.
-SafeNet ProtectToolkit-J implements a number of cryptographic algorithms that are supported by SafeNet's hardware encryption devices.
+ProtectToolkit-J is a Cryptographic Service Provider for the Java Cryptographic Architecture (JCA) / Java Cryptographic Extension (JCE) interface.
+ProtectToolkit-J implements a number of cryptographic algorithms that are supported by SafeNet's hardware encryption devices.
 These devices support encryption, signature generation and verification, message digests, key storage and message authentication.
-SafeNet ProtectToolkit-J also includes a clean-room implementation of the JCA/JCE framework, allowing for immediate use with Java 6.x, 7.x, and 8.x.
+ProtectToolkit-J also includes a clean-room implementation of the JCA/JCE framework, allowing for immediate use with Java 6.x/7.x/8.x/9.x/10.x/11.x.

 This document assumes some knowledge of the Java programming language, the JCA/JCE application programming interfaces, and some understanding of the underlying adapter interface, which is based on PKCS#11 (Cryptoki).
-Refer to the SafeNet ProtectToolkit-C Administration Manual for more information on Cryptoki.
+See the ProtectToolkit-C Administration Guide for more information on Cryptoki.
 For general information on the JCA/JCE, consult:

-- > "JCA/JCE API Overview" on page 27
+- > "JCA/JCE API Overview" on page 16

-- > "JCA/JCE API Tutorial" on page 89
+- > "JCA/JCE API Tutorial" on page 114

 - > JCA reference material found at http://docs.oracle.com/